datamade/how-to/moving-keys-between-servers.md

 ssh-add ~/.ssh/id_rsa
 ```

 #### 2. Shell into the "old" server, and in doing so, forward the authentication credentials to this server.
+The `-A` flag tells ssh to use your locally saved, private key, rather than putting your private key on the server.
+Why?
+[You need credentials to shell into the "new" server from the "old" server (step 7).](https://yakking.branchable.com/posts/ssh-A/)

 ```
 # "old" server (ubuntu user)